HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf220.md

 **Digital Experience 8.5 and 9.0 Versions**

 - End of Support Announced for Digital Experience v8.5 and 9
-- Change in the application of 9.5 during 8.5/9.0 installation for CF222
+- DX upgrades starting CF222 automatically applies 9.5 to an 8.5/9.0 installation

 **Digital Experience 9.5 Version**